Mihail-Hristov/Foreigner_ID_generator/README.md

 * Generate ID with data from html form
 * Login and logout for predefined users - you can test application with this credentials:

-email - test@mihailhristov.eu
-password - 1q2w3e4r
+email - test@mihailhristov.eu. password - 1q2w3e4r

 * Admin page (only for login users) for view, create and edit the countries information